 Want to know more?
 Of course you do – you’re only human!

-Let’s now look in more detail at what each destination has to offer, as well as the fun times planned by Follow Alice to help you end 2019 in style, and welcome 2020 with verve!
+Let’s now look in more detail at what each destination has to offer, as well as the fun times planned by Follow Alice to help you end 2019 in style, and welcome in the new year with verve!

 Hidden gems of Sri Lanka